invtrdan/invtrdan/README.md

 # 👩🏽‍💻Innovator Danielle

 Hi!
-My name is Danielle McIntosh, and I am a Junior Computer Science Major at Howard University from Kingston, Jamaica 🇯🇲.
+My name is Danielle McIntosh, and I am a Software Engineer at Microsoft from Kingston, Jamaica 🇯🇲.

 <!---
 ```